-You have to meet certain criteria for the NYC Food Delivery assistance program:
+You must meet certain criteria for the NYC Food Delivery assistance program:

-- No member of the household can go out and get food because they are at increased medical risk or homebound
+- No member of the household can go out and get food because they are at increased medical risk for Covid-19 or homebound

 - No neighbors or family members can go out and get food for you

-- You do not receive meal assistance from other providers (incl.
-Meals on Wheels or God’s Love We Deliver)
+- You do not receive meal assistance from other providers (including Meals on Wheels or God’s Love We Deliver)